A Weekend in Richmond – Local Secrets Revealed

 Following dinner at either restaurant, walk down Broad Street to First Friday.

-If you happen to visit Richmond on the First Friday of the month, check out this evening showcase of ever-changing art galleries, exhibitions, street performers, and vendors selling trinkets, jewelry, and miscellaneous items – all lined up along Broad Street.
+If you happen spend your weekend in Richmond on the First Friday of the month, check out this evening showcase of ever-changing art galleries, exhibitions, street performers, and vendors selling trinkets, jewelry, and miscellaneous items – all lined up along Broad Street.

 Enjoy A Performing Arts Show